 Dr. Holliger is board certified by the American Board of Orthopaedic Surgery.
 He graduated from The Ohio State University and received his medical degree from the University of Cincinnati School of Medicine.
 He performed his residency at Emory University.
 He completed a fellowship in Hand & Upper Extremity Microvascular Surgery at Duke University.

-Dr. Holliger is affiliated with North Fulton Regional Hospital and Northside Hospital and practices in the Resurgens offices in Cumming and Roswell.
+Dr. Holliger is affiliated with North Fulton Hospital and Northside Hospital and practices in the Resurgens offices in Cumming and Roswell.